 The Hon.
 Garret Graves (R) Louisiana, Special Address, represents Louisiana's Sixth Congressional District in the U.S. House of Representatives.
 He has been very active in remediation efforts after Deepwater Horizon.

 John C. Cruden, Moderator, is a principal at Beverage & Diamond.
 He previously served as a senior leader on environment and natural resource matters at the United States Department of Justice.

 Sarah Peterman Bell is a partner at Farella Braun + Martel.
 She focuses her practice on environmental and natural resources litigation.
 The bulk of her expertise involves cases relating to natural resources such as groundwater, surface water, sediments, air, and soil.

 Paul D. Boehm, Ph.D., is Group VP & Principal Scientist at Exponent, Inc. He focuses on ecological effects from chemical exposures.

 Susan Boyle, Senior Consultant at GEI Consultants previously served as Assistant Commissioner for Site Remediation for the New Jersey Department of Environmental Protection.

-Mary Capdeville assists the Legal Pathways to Deep Decarbonization Pro Bono Project, drafting model legislation related to the maritime shipping sector.
-In November, Mary was awarded an LLM in Global Environment and Climate Change Law from the University of Edinburgh, Scotland.
-Prior to pursuing her degree, she represented the State of Montana in NRD actions.
+Mary Capdeville assists the Legal Pathways to Deep Decarbonization Pro Bono Project.
+She was recently awarded an LLM in Global Environment and Climate Change Law from the University of Edinburgh, Scotland.
+She previously represented the State of Montana in natural resource damage actions.

 Jeffrey B. Clark is the Assistant Attorney General of the Environment and Natural Resources Division of the U.S. Justice Department.